tonyaytlo/Android-XDK/README.md

 ###<a name="Identity"></a>Identity

 An application server can directly upload user information to Layer server.
-This user information is called <a href="https://docs.layer.com/sdk/android/identities">Identity</a>. `AtlasAddressBar` and `AtlasAvater` are controls that are used to render the Identity information.
+This user information is called <a href="https://docs.layer.com/sdk/android/identities">Identity</a>. `AtlasAddressBar` and `AtlasAvatar` are controls that are used to render the Identity information.

 ####AtlasAddressBar
 `AtlasAddressBar` can be used to show a list of users.
 For eg, the list of users in a `Conversation` or to show a user list for creating a new `Conversation`.